NeuroTechX/NTX-dockit/Meetups.rst

 	* Large speaker event - scientists, CEOs, etc give talks for a more general audience

 If you are short on theme ideas, try the following:
 	* Startups in Neurotechnology
 	* VR and Neurotechnology
 	* Serious Gaming / Neurogaming
 	* Citizen science / crowdsourcing
-  * Brain stimulation and Nootropics
-  * Art/music
+	* Art / music
 	* Neural Ethics
 	* The future of Neurotechnologies
+	* Brain stimulation and Nootropics
 	* Clinical BCI
 	* BCI in Healthcare
 	* Quantified Self